Jira tracker · Side-by-side review

 Does Planim Time have approval workflows like Tempo?

-No. Planim Time deliberately skips approval workflows to stay simple and fast.
+No, and we have no plans to add them.
+Planim Time deliberately skips approval workflows to stay simple and fast.
 If you need manager approval of submitted timesheets, budget tracking, or invoicing, Tempo Timesheets is the better fit.
 If you just need to log hours accurately and push them to Jira, Planim Time covers that in a fraction of the UI surface.
-We consider 'ship a worklog, do another Jira issue' a feature, not a missing one.
+We treat 'ship a worklog, do another Jira issue' as the goal, not a missing step.

 Can I try the Team plan before paying?

 Yes.
-On first launch, Planim Time offers a 14-day free trial of both Pro and Team — no credit card, no workspace-admin dance.
-Every seat you invite during the trial gets full access from day one.
+On first launch, Planim Time offers a 14-day free Pro trial, no credit card and no workspace-admin dance.
+For workspaces that want everyone on Pro, a separate workspace-wide Team trial unlocks Pro for every seat for 14 days.
 Tempo offers a 30-day trial, but it has to be started by a Jira admin because it's a Marketplace plugin.

 Does Planim Time work offline during long flights or flaky VPN?